raykrueger/eks-workshop-v2/website/docs/networking/eks-hybrid-nodes/cloud-bursting.md

 nginx-deployment-7474978d4f-k2sjd   mi-0ebe45e33a53e04f2   map[controller.kubernetes.io/pod-deletion-cost:1]
 ```

-Scale up and burst into cloud.
-The nginx deployment here is requesting an
+Let's scale up and burst into the cloud!
+The nginx deployment here is requesting
-ureasonable amount of CPU (200m) for demonstration purposes.
-This means we can
+an ureasonable amount of CPU (200m) for demonstration purposes.
+This means we
-fit about 8 replicas on our hybrid node.
+can fit about 8 replicas on our hybrid node.
 When we scale up to 15 replicas of
 the pod, there is no room to schedule them.
 Given that we are using the
 `preferredDuringSchedulingIgnoredDuringExecution` affinity policy, this means
 that we start with our hybrid node.
 Anything that is unschedulable is allowed to
 be scheduled elsewhere (our cloud instances).

-Usually scaling would be based on CPU, Memory, or GPU, utilization.
-Here, we're
+Usually scaling would be automatic based on CPU, Memory, or GPU, utilization.
-just going to force the scale up.
+Here, we're just going to force the scale up.

 ```bash timeout=300 wait=30
 $ kubectl scale deployment nginx-deployment --replicas 15